athulacaj/any_screen/README.md

 The builder function returns a `Container` widget with different widths based on the `screenType`.
 If the screen type is `ScreenType.md`, it returns a container with a width of 50% of the screen width.
 Otherwise, it returns a container with a width of 100% of the screen width.

-GitHub Copilot: Sure, here's a draft for the `Responsive` component from your `any_screen` package.

 ## Responsive